Cognigy/Documentation/docs/ai/test/interaction-panel/overview.md

 ### Locale

-When you have created several locales in your Flow, you can select here a preferred language as follows:
+After creating multiple locales in your flow, you can select a preferred language as follows:

 1. Click ![expand 2](../../../assets/icons/expand_2.svg) to open a list of the available locales.
 2. Select the Locale you want to use.